 IV.A.
 Demonstrate understanding of attorneys’ ethical and professional obligations to clients and the legal system

 IV.B.
-Manage workload and professional relationships to produce quality work and collaborative environments
+Manage workload and professional relationships to produce quality work in collaborative environments

 IV.C.
 Conduct efficient research to discover the law and facts relevant to client problems